-- 53.New protocol to the DTT with Ukraine is effective as from 1 January 2020. - 54.A WHT rate of 5% if a dividend is paid by a company in which the beneficial owner (other than a partnership) directly holds more than 20% of the share capital of the paying company and the beneficial owner has invested more than €100.000.
-10% WHT in all other cases. - 55.
-A new treaty is effective as from 1 January 2021. - 56.
-A WHT rate of 5% if the beneficial owner is a company (other than a partnership) which holds directly at least 20% of the capital of the company paying the dividends throughout a 365-day period that includes the day of the payment of the dividend.
-A WHT rate of 10% applies in all other cases. - 57.
-The treaty is effective as from 1 January 2021. - 58 A WHT rate of 5% if the beneficial owner is a company (other than a partnership) which holds directly at least 10% of the capital of the company paying the dividends.
-A WHT of 15% applies in all other cases. - 59 A WHT rate of 0% applies on interest if the beneficial owner is an insurance undertaking or a pension fund, or the Government of that Contracting State or a political subdivision or a local authority thereof, or the Central Ban Contracting State, or a bank.
+51.New protocol to the DTT with Ukraine is effective as from 1 January 2020.

+52.A WHT rate of 5% applies if the beneficial owner company (other than a partnership) holds directly at least 20% of the capital of the paying company and has invested at least EUR100.000 in the acquisition of shares or other rights in the paying company.
+A WHT rate of 10% applies in all other cases.

+53.A WHT rate of 5% if the beneficial owner is a company (other than a partnership) which holds directly at least 20% of the capital of the company paying the dividends throughout a 365-day period that includes the day of the payment of the dividend.
+A WHT rate of 10% applies in all other cases.

+54.A WHT rate of 5% if the beneficial owner is a company (other than a partnership) which holds directly at least 10% of the capital of the company paying the dividends.
+A WHT of 15% applies in all other cases.

+55.A WHT rate of 0% applies on interest if the beneficial owner is an insurance undertaking or a pension fund, or the Government of that Contracting State or a political subdivision or a local authority thereof, or the Central Bank of that Contracting State, or a bank.
 A WHT rate of 0% also applies on interest paid in respect of securities that are listed on a recognized stock exchange (government bonds, corporate bonds, Eurobonds).
 A WHT of 15% applies in all other cases.

+56.The treaty is effective as from 1 January 2023.

+57.A WHT rate of 5% applies if the beneficial owner is a company that holds directly at least 10% of the capital of the paying company.
+A WHT rate of 10% applies in all other cases.

+58.NIL if the beneficial owner is, a company that holds directly at least 5% of the capital of the company paying the dividends, throughout a period of 365 days, that includes the day of the dividend payment, or a recognised pension fund which is generally exempt under the Cyprus Income Tax Law.
+15% in all other cases.